Cloudflare Cache and SSL

 You need to make sure all relevant DNS records have caching enabled.

-You should make sure that you have configured SSL certificates properly in Cloudflare under Crypto, i.e. they should be set to Full.
+You should make sure that you have configured SSL certificates properly in Cloudflare under SSL/TLS, i.e. they should be set to Full.
 Otherwise you may run into issues with infinite redirects.You should also allow enough time to elapse for Cloudflare to generate their own SSL certificate, as what happens is essentially that Cloudflare secures the connection from Cloudflare to the client, while your Certbot certificate secures the connection from Cloudflare to your Webdock server.

 For Troubleshooting information on specific Certbot errors, take a look at our Common Certbot Errors & Solutions page